 The Master of Building Surveying provides professionals with the knowledge and expertise to access and evaluate building regulation laws and make recommendations for alternative building solutions.

 It caters to your need to understand performance based building regulations and fire safety principles.
-The course is relevant to professionals, understanding of building regulations within states and territories and how alternative solutions are developed using the National Construction Code (NCC).
+The program is relevant to professionals, understanding of building regulations within states and territories and how alternative solutions are developed using the National Construction Code (NCC).

 Building Surveying at Western